billogram/tool-dump-dynamodb-to-s3/README.md

 A script to perform parallel scan of a AWS DynamoDB table and save its rows as a JSON dataset in a S3 bucket.
 The processes to read and write the data are run in parallel.
-It's ment to be used for gigabyte-sized tables.
+It's meant to be used for gigabyte-sized tables.

-There is no guarantees about consistency of the dataset with regard to writes to the table during the script work.
+There is no guarantee about consistency of the dataset with regard to writes to the table during the script work.

-The script is designed to be used in a AWS Glue `PythonShell` Job hence doesn't depend on anything but `boto3`.
+The script is designed to be used in a AWS Glue `pythonshell` Job hence doesn't depend on anything but `boto3`.

 ⚠️ AWS charges extra for scan operations.